moonchildgv/BackupFile-SSD/README.md

 5. Type the command `sudo mount /dev/<identifier of your SSD> /mnt/ssd` and press Enter to mount your SSD in the newly created directory.
 Replace `<your SSD identifier>` with the identifier you noted in step 3.
 Your SSD is now mounted in the /mnt/ssd directory.
 You can access the files on your SSD through this directory.

 6. Now you will have to create a txt file, in the same folder where you save the script, where you can write all the folders you don't want copied to the SSD.

+   **Now you can connect the ssd and run the following script without needing to mount and umount**

 ```bash
 #!/bin/bash